A sustainability condition for stochastic forest model: Introduction

-The aim of this paper is to show existence of global solutions of \eqref{E1} and to study their asymptotic behavior.
-On one hand, we shall present a sufficient condition for sustainability of forest.
-Under this condition, we shall also prove existence of a non-trivial Borel invariant measure.
-On the other hand, we shall give sufficient conditions for decline of forest.
-The results are confirmed by a few numerical examples.
+In this paper, we study the stochastic forest model \eqref{E1}.
+We prove existence of unique global solutions to \eqref{E1} and then study their asymptotic behavior.
+On one hand, we present a sufficient condition for sustainability of the forest.
+Under this condition, we also prove existence of a non-trivial Borel invariant measure.
+On the other hand, we give several sufficient conditions for decline of the forest.
+The results are illustrated by a few numerical examples.

-Numerical examples suggest that there exists a non-trivial invariant measure of \eqref{E1} (see Figs. \ref{Fig2}, \ref{Fig3} and \ref{Fig6}).
-To verify it theoretically, it is usual to find four one-dimensional processes, namely $u_1, u_2, v_1$ and $v_2$ which satisfy two conditions: \begin{itemize} \item [{\rm (i)}] They bound both from above and below, i.e. $0<u_1(t)<u(t)<u_2(t)$ and $0<v_1(t)<v(t)<v_2(t)$ for $ t>0.$ \item [{\rm (ii)}] They do not hit the boundaries in the sense that there exist $\epsilon>0$ and $M>0$ such that
+To prove existence of non-trivial invariant measures to \eqref{E1}, a common method is to find four one-dimensional processes, namely $u^1, u^2, v^1$ and $v^2$, which satisfy two conditions: \begin{itemize} \item [{\rm (i)}] $u_t$ and $v_t$ are bounded by these processes, i.e. $u^1(t)<u_t<u^2(t)$ and $v^1(t)<v_t<v^2(t)$ for $ 0<t<\infty$ \item [{\rm (ii)}] These four processes do not hit the boundaries in the sense that there exist $\epsilon>0$ and $M>0$ such that

-\end{itemize} This useful method is, however, not available in the present case, because $\liminf_{t\to \infty} v_t=0$ a.s. (see Theorem \ref{T2}).
-Therefore, we shall have to apply the result on existence of invariant measure for strongly continuous semigroups given by \cite{Foguel,Mic} by establishing estimates for the average of integrals like \eqref{estimate1} and \eqref{estimate2}.